Bird Netting - It Keep's em Out!!

 Shrub Guard Pest Net Bags - These are really neat for quickly wrapping up a bush or shrub.
 Its quite popular for blueberry bushes.
 Simply roll it on, and your blueberries are secure.
 Roll it up a ways, to harvest the fruit.
 Pest Netting Sheets - Pest netting sheets work well in the vegetable garden.
 It comes in varying sizes.
 Simply drape it over your plants, and the birds are shut out.
-It is also commonly to the fruit.
+It is also commonly used to the fruit.
 It may not be practical in the flower garden, garden.
 Buy Bird Netting Sheets now.

 Pest Netting - When you've got a big job, use bulk roll bird pest netting.
 It's cheaper in bulk.
-You can size and cut pieces off the roll, and save Buy Bulk Roll Bird Pest Net
+You can measure and cut pieces to size, off the roll, Buy Bulk Roll Bird Pest Net

 How to Make a Bird Netting Frame:

-is lightweight, the plant will grow through the mesh holes in the netting. in the netting,if allowed.
+While pest netting is lightweight, the plant will grow through the mesh holes in the netting,if allowed.
 And, leaves that the netting rests upon, can be Here are a few ideas how to make a frame for your netting:

 1. Political sign frames.
 Right after political elections, those